How to Add Images in Markdown: Complete Guide

 [ref]: url "title"

-Can I use base64 encoded images?
+Can I use base64 encoded images in Markdown?

 Yes, but it makes your Markdown huge and hard to read: